 Panama City is the only capital in the world that has a tropical Jungle within its limits.

 #16 We struggled a lot if we should visit San Blas, it takes a few (4/5) hours to get there, plus 5h again to return and it’s expensive… are the islands really worth the time and money?
-If, like us, you are struggling to make a decision, let us make your life easy: GO!!
+If, like us, you are struggling to make a decision, let us make your life easy: Go to San Blas!!
 And visit one of the most beautiful places on this planet.

-#17 Now that I convinced you to visit San Blas, you should be aware that in San Blas you won’t have a working cell phone, you’ll have limited access to electricity and that you are in the Guna Yala comarca.
+#17 Now that I convinced you to visit San Blas, you should be aware that in San Blas you won’t have a working cell phone, you’ll have limited access to electricity, and you are in the Guna Yala comarca.

 The Guna Yala are the indigenous people of the region where San Blas is located and they are mostly self-governing the area.
 To enter it, you even have to show your passport, as if you were entering a country within Panama.